odaybari/bib/README.md

-This made available under the terms of the <a href="https://www.gnu.org/licenses/agpl-3.0.html" target="_blank">GNU Affero General Public License 3.0 (AGPL 3.0)</a>.
+This is made available under the terms of the <a href="https://www.gnu.org/licenses/agpl-3.0.html" target="_blank">GNU Affero General Public License 3.0 (AGPL 3.0)</a>.